transmission/transmission/docs/rpc-spec.md

 * On success, a `torrent-added` object in the form of one of 3.3's torrent objects with the fields for `id`, `name`, and `hashString`.

-* On failure due to a duplicate torrent existing, a `torrent-duplicate` object in the same form.
+* When attempting to add a duplicate torrent, a `torrent-duplicate` object in the same form is returned, but the response's `result` value is still `success`.

 ### 3.5.
 Removing a Torrent